 - Put the panic attack away for now.

 Think about this: what if, someday, you wanted a piece that was coated with copper?
 Believe it or not, I have done this intentionally several times.
 If I ran out of copper jump rings, say, and only had brass ones left, I coated the brass ones with copper – that type of thing.
 I can’t recall all of the other times but, they did happen – for reals!

 - Pull some pickle out of the pickle pot.

 - Put, the pickle, into a paper or plastic container.
 Have the pickle deep enough to submerge the piece.
-Plastic cups work better than bowls because of the submergability.
-That IS a new word.
-I hope.
+Plastic cups work better than bowls because of the submerge ability offered by the deeper volume.

 - Boogie to 80’s disco.

 You could copperplate/un-copperplate all day.
 “It’s coppery – aaah, now it isn’t.
 Wow, it’s coppery again – oooh, now it isn’t.
 Yippee, now it is.
 Well dang me all to hell, now it isn’t.”
 I think the disturbing thing is that you are so shocked and awed every time it changes.
 I HAVE NOT, actually, spent a day doing this.
 I was just imagining how it would feel if you were to do it!